SQL Server 2008 R2 Native Client Features

 Discusses SQL Server Native Client support for the table-valued parameters.

 Discusses support for large common language runtime (CLR) user-defined types (UDTs).

 - Service Principal Name (SPN) Support in Client Connections

 Discusses how support for service principal names (SPNs) has been extended to enable mutual authentication across all protocols.

 - Sparse Columns Support in SQL Server Native Client

 Discusses SQL Server Native Client support for sparse columns.

 - Date/Time Improvements

-Discusses support added to SQL Server Native Client 10.0 for the new date and time data types added in SQL Server 2008.
+Discusses support for the date and time data types.